usnistgov/xslt-blender/README.md

 ## Development Model

 This codebase started a secondary ("spinoff") project with the purpose of making code available for reuse.
 Developed for internal projects or use at NIST, these projects are published here for the use of the public and by developers who can build on its foundations or study it as a model.
-Contribute to this project by offering positive commentary and feedback ([tell us what is working](https://github.com/usnistgov/xslt-blender/issues/new)).
-New ideas for projects or feature requests will be considered and taken up based on the generality of the need and the closeness of the use case.
+Contribute to this project by offering positive commentary and constructive feedback ([tell us what is working](https://github.com/usnistgov/xslt-blender/issues/new)).
+New ideas for projects or feature requests will be considered and taken up based on the generality and acuteness of the need and the closeness of the use case.
 Of course, the repository is also designed to be improved on in your fork.

 ## Repository Contents

-### Site configuration
+### Repo configuration

 - CODEMETA.yaml
 - CODEOWNERS